 April 11, 2026, Saturday 10:00 AM

 Join us for a fresh look at how to design and grow a productive, beautiful cutting garden.
 Rebecca Sadlowski, owner of Rooted Flowers in Agawam, MA, will share practical tips on garden planning, favorite varieties, and planting strategies that maximize blooms through the seasons.
-She'll also offer a behind-the-scenes look at how her family-run farm transformed from overgrown land to a thriving, intentional business rooted in sustainability and seasonal beauty.
+She'll also offer a behind-the-scenes look at how her family-run farm evolved from overgrown land to a thriving, intentional business rooted in sustainability and seasonal beauty.

 "LAWNS AND LAWNS ALTERNATIVES" presented by Gretel Anspach